stunwin/presto-lights/readme.md

 ## a lil app for you to control your hue lights with your Pimoroni Presto

-This is really just for me to build out a repo with a readme and instructions and whatnot.
+This is really just for me to go through the exercise of making a readme.
 If you find value, I love that, but I suspect it's a bit of a mess.

 ### This is for the Pimoroni Presto

-Which is a very neat little guy, but if you don't have one, this application is incredibly specific to that hardware and firmware, so you'd be out of luck.
+Which is a very neat little guy, but if you don't have one, this application is incredibly specific to that hardware and firmware, so you'd be out of luck. **It is currently very ugly.
+I know.
+I'm sorry**.

+### Two versions

+The version of `main.py` in the root directory is what I made for my office.
+The buttons set color temp for the whole room, toggle one specific lamp, and toggle the power for the whole room.

+`bedroom/main.py` is for, you guessed it, the bedroom, specifically for use before bed.
+It allows you to go into night mode, which turns off the other rooms in the house, and sets the bedroom to dimmed.
+Read mode turns one bedside lamp up.
+Lights off turns off the whole house, and panic sets every single light in the house to bright instantly.

 ### Using the Hue library